 Here’s the before and after.

-Now here’s the layers panel of the image.
+Here are the layers of the image.

 Here’s one of my images on Flickr.